espy/hoodie-plugin-tutorial/README.md

 Pocket has a special version of Hoodie, called HoodieAdmin.
 It offers several APIs by default, like `hoodieAdmin.signIn(password)`, `hoodie.users.findAll`, and [more](https://github.com/hoodiehq/hoodie.admin.js).

-It can be extended just as the standard Hoodie:
+It can be extended just like the standard Hoodie library:

     HoodieAdmin.extend(function(hoodieAdmin) {
       function send( messageData ) {